snorkel-team/website/_use_cases/03_spam_data_slicing_tutorial.md

 We leverage *slicing functions* (SFs), which output binary _masks_ indicating whether an data point is in the slice or not.
 Each slice represents some noisily-defined subset of the data (corresponding to an SF) that we'd like to programmatically monitor.

-In the following cells, we use the [`@slicing_function()`](https://snorkel.readthedocs.io/en/master/packages/_autosummary/slicing/snorkel.slicing.slicing_function.html#snorkel.slicing.slicing_function) decorator to initialize an SF that identifies shortened links the spam dataset.
+In the following cells, we use the [`@slicing_function()`](https://snorkel.readthedocs.io/en/master/packages/_autosummary/slicing/snorkel.slicing.slicing_function.html#snorkel.slicing.slicing_function) decorator to initialize an SF that identifies short comments
-These links could redirect us to potentially dangerous websites, and we don't want our users to click them!
-To select the subset of shortened links in our dataset, we write a regex that checks for the commonly-used `.ly` extension.

-You'll notice that the `short_link` SF is a heuristic, like the other programmatic ops we've defined, and may not fully cover the slice of interest.
+You'll notice that the `short_comment` SF is a heuristic, like the other programmatic ops we've defined, and may not fully cover the slice of interest.
 That's okay — in last section, we'll show how a model can handle this in Snorkel.